wataridori/chatpp/README.md

 Chat++ is an all-in-one Chatwork Enhancement Toolkit.
 It is a free Chrome Extension which provides more funny emoticons as well as many other features for Chatwork.
-It is made by Framgia's Members, and for Framgia's Members.

 Main Features
 --------------